elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/error-handling-with-promises.md

 Source: <https://javascript.info/promise-error-handling#implicit-try-catch>

-**Question: In a regular try..catch we can analyze the error and maybe rethrow it if it can’t be handled.
-Is the same thing possible for promises?**
+### In a regular try..catch we can analyze the error and maybe rethrow it if it can’t be handled.
+Is the same thing possible for promises?

 **Interview Answer:** Yes, the same thing is possible for promises.
 If we throw inside .catch, then the control goes to the next closest error handler.
 And if we handle the error and finish normally, then it continues to the next closest successful .then handler.